 The original structure was destroyed in a hurricane, rebuilt and then destroyed again by a city-wide fire.
 It was rebuilt a second time, only for it to be destroyed once more because the structure wasn’t large enough.
 The current construction you see today sits atop the former structure, on the burial sites of deceased New Orleans citizens.

 Several ghosts have been spotted on and around the grounds of the cathedral.
-The most noteworthy being former Pastor Pere Antoine, who has a reputation of showing up after people have noticed his portrait inside the cathedral.
+The most noteworthy is former Pastor Pere Antoine, who has a reputation for showing up after people have noticed his portrait inside the cathedral.
 He’s usually spotted in the alleyway next to the cathedral.

 Visit St. Louis Cathedral: Jackson Square at 615 Père Antoine Alley

 Lafitte Guest House

 Formerly a hospital (for venereal diseases!)
 Lafitte Guest House is now a three-story French Colonial-style hotel that boasts a haunted room thriving with paranormal activity — room 21.
 A ghost known as Marie, who is said to have perished from yellow fever, is often spotted by guests in the room’s mirror.
 She’s also rumoured to be heard coughing and has regular conversations with child guests of the hotel.

 If you want to spend the night in a haunted hotel in New Orleans, be sure to book a stay at Lafitte Guest House.
 And make sure you request room 21!